aau-claaudia/aicloud-docs/docs/slurm.md

 ## Selecting a partition

+### The *prioritized* partition

+The default partition in AI Cloud is *prioritized*.
+If you submit a job without specifying a partition, e.g. `sbatch --gres=gpu:1 job_script.sh`, your job automatically gets run in the *prioritized* partition.
+All users have access to the *prioritized* partition.
+As shown in the `sinfo` example above, this partition has a 6-day time limit and other jobs cannot cancel jobs in this partition.

 ### The *batch* partition

-The default partition in AI Cloud is *batch*.
-If you submit a job without specifying a partition, e.g. `sbatch --gres=gpu:1 job_script.sh`, your job automatically gets run in the *batch* partition.
 As shown in the `sinfo` example above, the batch partition has a time limit of 12 hours and furthermore, jobs can get cancelled (pre-empted) by other jobs running in other partitions.
 As a regular user, the batch partition is the only way you can get access to the special compute nodes mentioned in [Introduction - Overview](introduction.md#overview) which belong to particular research groups.

-### The *prioritized* partition

-All users also have access to the *prioritized* partition.
-As shown in the `sinfo` example above, this partition has a 6-day time limit and other jobs cannot cancel jobs in this partition.
-The 6-day time limit is a temporary feature that we may decrease in the future when everyone gets more used to re-queueing jobs.
+Except for those compute nodes, the *batch* partition is not very interesting to use due to the pre-emption feature.

-In order to use the *prioritized* partition, you must specify it for your jobs with the "--partition" or "-p" option:
+In order to use the *batch* partition, you must specify it for your jobs with the "--partition" or "-p" option:

 ???+ example

-        sbatch -p prioritized --gres=gpu:1 job_script.sh
+        sbatch -p batch --gres=gpu:1 job_script.sh

     Using the "-p" option to specify a partition for a batch job.